If you’re new to Norwex, it can be confusing to figure out exactly how to use a Norwex EnviroCloth. Here’s how I use a Norwex EnviroCloth!

 - Would my cleaning routine actually change … especially if I didn’t know what in the world I was doing with the microfiber?

-After my EnviroCloth was delivered to my home and I started trying it, I quickly found out why it’s the most popular Norwex product:
+After my EnviroCloth was delivered to my home and I started trying it, my questions were quickly answered and I found out why it’s the most popular Norwex product:

 - It really did work – better than I ever imagined.

-- Cleaning became quick (three cheers for that!) and easy (three more cheers!).
+- Cleaning became quick (three cheers for that!) and so easy (three more cheers!).

-- My cleaning routine, that had once consisted of figuring out what cleaners to use on certain surfaces had now radically changed.
-I could throw out any cleaner from under my sink – that left a lot more space, plus it made my home safer for my young children – because I only needed to keep an EnviroCloth in a couple of rooms I cleaned the most.
+- My cleaning routine, that had once consisted of figuring out what cleaners to use on certain surfaces radically changed.
+I could throw out all the cleaning products from under my sink – that left a lot more space, plus it made my home safer for my young children – because I only needed to keep an EnviroCloth in a couple of rooms I cleaned the most.

 - The cost of buying one EnviroCloth was justified (I’ve figured that it costs just $1.40 a month, which is really reasonable for a cleaning product!) – enough that I bought several more to designate in different spaces throughout my home.

 As for figuring out what to use the EnviroCloth for, it’s easy: you can use it to clean just about anything.

 Now when a cleaning challenge comes up in my home – I find an unexpected stain or I need to scrub something – my EnviroCloth is the first thing I grab.